 Mostly, laparoscopic surgery is for organs such as abdomen, liver and intestine.
 The surgeon makes several small incisions; each around half-inch long.
 The surgeon inflates the abdomen before making incisions to get a clear view inside the abdomen.
 Defect area gets the treatment through these small incisions.
 After the surgery is complete, the air expells through the incisions.
 The doctor closes these incisions using sutures or adhesive glue.

 The risk of bleeding during laparoscopic surgery is less because the size of the incision is very small in comparison to the large incision in open surgery.
 This decreases the possibility of a blood transfusion for any blood loss.

-The smaller incision(cut) size decreases the risk of pain after surgery and the patient doesn’t need long-term pain relief medications.
+The small size incision(cut) decreases the risk of pain after surgery.
+Therefore, the patient doesn’t need long-term pain relief medications.

-Reduced risk of Infection
+Lower risk of infection

 Shorter stay in a hospital

 The period of hospital stay is notably shorter with laparoscopic surgery, as the healing process is much faster.
 Usually, patients get a same-day or next-day discharge.
 This allows them to return to their normal lives much more quickly than after an open surgery technique.